cassidoo/talks/speaker-rider.md

 ### Code of Conduct

 - Long story short, you gotta have one of these.
 And please don't make it be something like "don't be a jerk," and that's it!
 Unfortunately I've been a person who has had to use a Code of Conduct with a very underprepared organizing team, and I would hate for any others to have that sort of experience.
-- Here's a great CoC example: [JSConfEu](https://2019.jsconf.eu/code-of-conduct/)
+- Here's a couple great CoC examples: [JSConfEu](https://2019.jsconf.eu/code-of-conduct/) and [Rust Community](https://www.rust-lang.org/policies/code-of-conduct)

 ### No white-majority, all-men lineups